 USofAmade.com has been rededicated, to the memory of the late Vic Edelbrock, Jr., who died on June 9, 2017, at eighty years of age.
 Mr. Edelbrock was the inspiration for our online directory, of American made products and even its name.
 We are proud to tell his story and at the same time, we are sorry that we never got the chance to thank him personally, for his patriotism, inspiring example and creating jobs for American workers.

 Vic, Jr. had worked, in the shop, with his father since the age of twelve and on top of that experience, he added a business degree from the University of Southern California.
-He designed intake manifolds and heads for the small block Chevrolet engines that were the best performers on the market.
-Everything fell in place and he grew the company by offering the highest quality products, cutting-edge automotive technology, reasonable prices and solid business principles with every product being American made.
+He designed intake manifolds, heads and other performance parts for the small block Chevrolet engines, which made them the best performers on the market.
+Everything fell into place and he grew the company, by offering the highest quality American made products, cutting-edge automotive technology, reasonable prices with solid business principles with every single product American made.

-Today the Edelbrock Corporation has facilities, with half a million square feet under roof and over 700 employees.
-As Vic was always proud to say, of his company’s products,: They are all - “Made in the U.S. of A.”
+Today Edelbrock, LLC has facilities, with half a million square feet under roof and over 700 employees.
+Vic was always proud to say, that his company’s products were all - “Made in the U.S. of A.”

 Thanks and rest in peace, Vic; you left everything in good hands, down here.